 Stage 3 - Appeal

-16. If the employee remains aggrieved there will be a final level of appeal to a nominated trustee on the board of the Dementia Active Charity.
-(Dementia Active CIO is a separate organisation to Dementia Active CIC).
+16. If the employee remains aggrieved there will be a final level of appeal to a nominated trustee on the board of Trustees.
 This appeal must be made in writing (see appendix 3), enclosing a copy of the original Formal Grievance form, to the trustee within five working days of receipt of the Stage 2 response.
 The employee must explain why they disagree with the decision.
 This trustee will arrange an appeal meeting within 10 working days of receiving the appeal letter.
 The employee has the same rights to be supported in the meeting as defined in section 15

 17. After the meeting the employee will be given a decision, normally within 24 hours.
 The employer's decision is final and there is no further right to appeal.
 However if both parties agree that there would be some merit in referring the matter to ACAS (the Advisory, Conciliation and Arbitration Service) for advice, conciliation or arbitration, arrangements can be made.